 The University encourages its faculty and post-doctoral fellows to pursue external support for research, training, action, and faculty development projects.
 External support for these activities is provided through grants, contracts, and cooperative agreements.
 Such arrangements must be reviewed and approved by the President of The University of North Carolina, who has delegated to the Chancellor the authority to approve grant applications.
 The Chancellor has authorized the Director of Research to approve grant contract applications and agreements.
 This details the procedure for preparing grant or contract applications and includes the Internal Processing form and an outline of the Proposal Approval Process.

-This University Policy authorizes the Director of the Office of Continuing Education, Extension, and Summer Programs to provide a discount, not to exceed 50%, on the registration fee for courses offered by that office to be charged to any "qualified employee," as that term is defined in the policy.
+This Policy authorizes the Director of Continuing Education to provide a discount, not to exceed 50%, on the registration fee for courses offered by that office to be charged to any "qualified employee," as that term is defined in the policy.